bThink-BGU/BPjs/docs/source/BPjsTutorial/eventsets.rst

 Event Sets
 ==========

 When a b-thread requests an event, it has to be specific.
-That is, the b-thread has to provide an event instance as a parameter to ``bsync``.
+That is, the b-thread has to provide an event instance as a parameter to ``bp.sync``.
 This is not the case for waited-for and blocked events: there are specified by an **event set**.
 An event set can be specified in the following ways:

 *  If the set contains a single event, the event itself serves as an event set.
 We used this in the :ref:`hello_world` example.